Large-scale Environmental Data Science with ExaGeoStatR: Software Overview

-\pkg{ExaGeoStat}\footnote{https://github.com/ecrc/exageostat} is a \proglang{C}-based high-performance software for geospatial statistics in climate and environment modeling \citep{abdulah2018exageostat}.
-This software provides a novel solution to deal with the scaling limitation impact of the MLE operation by maximizing the computational power of emerging hardware architectures. \pkg{ExaGeoStat} permits exploring the MLE computational limits using state-of-the-art high-performance dense linear algebra libraries by leveraging a single source code to run on various cutting-edge parallel architectures, e.g., Intel Xeon, Intel manycore Xeon Phi Knights Landing chip (KNL), NVIDIA GPU accelerators, and distributed-memory homogeneous systems.
+\ExaGeoStat \footnote{https://github.com/ecrc/exageostat} is a {\em C}-based software that targets environmental applications through a high-performance parallel implementation of the Maximum Likelihood Estimation (MLE) operation that is widely used for geospatial statistics \citep{abdulah2018exageostat}.
+This software provides a novel solution to deal with the scaling limitation impact of the MLE operation by exploiting the computational power of emerging hardware architectures. \ExaGeoStat permits exploring the MLE computational limits using state-of-the-art high-performance dense linear algebra libraries by leveraging a single source code to run on various cutting-edge parallel architectures with the aide of runtime systems software.
+The ``separation of concerns'' philosophy adopted by \ExaGeoStat from the beginning permits improving the software from different perspectives by allowing fast linear solvers and porting the code to different hardware architectures.

-\pkg{ExaGeoStat} software is not only developed to solve the maximum likelihood problem for a given set of data observed at $n$ geographical locations in large scale but also to provide a prediction solution of unknown measurements at new locations.
-The software also allows for exact synthetic data generations with a given covariance function, which can be used to test and compare different approximation methods, for instance.
-To sum up, \pkg{ExaGeoStat} includes three main tools: large-scale synthetic data generator, the Gaussian maximum likelihood estimator, and the spatial predictor (kriging).
+\ExaGeoStat is developed to solve the MLE problem for a given set of data observed at $n$ geographical locations on a large scale and to provide a prediction solution for unobserved values at new locations.
+The software also allows for exact synthetic data generations with a given covariance function, which can be used to test and compare different approximation methods.
+To sum up, \ExaGeoStat includes three primary tools: large-scale synthetic data generator, the Gaussian maximum likelihood estimator, and the geospatial predictor.

-The maximum likelihood estimator includes three variant computation techniques for the covariance matrix: exact, Diagonal Super Tile (DST), and Tile Low-Rank (TLR).
-The exact solution provides dense algebraic computation by exploiting advances in solution algorithms and many-core computer architectures.
-Parallelization depends on dividing the given covariance matrix into a set of small tiles where each tile can be processed by a single processing unit.
-The DST approximation solution depends on annihilating off-diagonal tiles because their contributions, as well as their qualitative impact on the overall statistical problem, may be limited and depending on diagonal tiles which should have higher impact on the underlying model.
-The TLR approximation solution depends on exploiting the data sparsity of the dense covariance matrix by compressing the off-diagonal tiles up to a user-defined accuracy threshold \citep{abdulah2018parallel}.

-Figure~\ref{fig:computation_variants} shows different MLE computation techniques used in \pkg{ExaGeoStat}.
-In Figure~\ref{fig:fig1}, exact computation is used where the generated covariance matrix is divided into a set of fully dense tiles.
-In Figure~\ref{fig:fig2}, the DST approximation method uses the same execution strategy of the dense execution in addition to providing an approximation technique that depends on ignoring the off-diagonal tiles to speed up the overall computation time.
-In Figure~\ref{fig:fig3}, the TLR approximation method is used where the $k$ most significant singular values/vectors are captured for each off-diagonal tile to maintain the overall fidelity of the numerical model depending on the selected accuracy (i.e, application specific).